scloud by Florian Salzmann

 Summary

-The Defender on the Android devices offers good protection and, in contrast to the version for iOS devices, also scans the applications themselves.
-What still bothers me at the moment is the time-consuming onboarding process on the user side.
-Here I wish that this would be even more intuitive and with as little user interaction as possible.
-In addition, direct blocking of potentially harmful applications is also desirable.
+Defender on Android devices offers good protection and, unlike the iOS version, also scans the applications themselves.
+What still bothers me at the moment is the fairly involved onboarding process on the user side.
+I’d like this to become more intuitive and require as little user interaction as possible.
+A direct block of potentially malicious applications would also be desirable.